| Title: | Inference for Functions of Multinomial Parameters |

 denotes the dimension of the multinomial.
 Suppose one is interested

-provides a function to calculate a p value for a test of the null hypothesis
+This function calculates a p value for a test of the null hypothesis

 for the two sided case,